QuanTomBit/MasteringC/README.md

 ## Character Input and Output

 Text input and output, regardless of origin or destination, is treated as a stream of characters.\

 > A _text stream_ is a sequence of characters divided into lines with each line consisting of zero
 > or more characters followed by a newline character.
+(Ritchie & Kernigham, 1988)

-The simpliest functions for character I/O provided by the standard library are `getchar` and `putchar`.
+The simpliest functions for character I/O provided by the standard library are `getchar()` and `putchar()`.\
+Each time it is called, `getchar()` read the next input character from a text stream and returns it.
+The function `putchar()` will print the character passed to it.
+When assigning `getchar()` to a variable, the variable must be of size int or of a data type that is greater than or equal to the same number of bytes as int.
+This is because `getchar()` can return `EOF` which is an symbolic constant integer defined in stdio.h that means "End of File".

+---

+## Arrays

+---

+## Miscellaneous

+An isolated semicolon is called the _null statement_.

+## References

+Ritchie, M. D, & Kernigham, W. B. (1988).
+The C Programming Language (2nd Ed.).
+Englewood Cliffs, New Jersey: Prentice Hall.